 “On Mondays, Wednesdays, and Fridays we use the wave theory; on Tuesdays, Thursdays, and Saturdays we think in streams of flying energy quanta or corpuscles.”

 — William Henry Bragg, in Electrons & Ether Waves : being the twenty-third Robert Boyle lecture, on 11th May 1921, Oxford University Press, 1921, p.
 11.

-Starting from 1914, the Bragg’s contributed to the war effort and William Henry was even connected with submarine detection, at Aberdour on Forth and at Harwich, and returned to London in 1918 as a consultant to the admiralty.
+Starting from 1914, the Bragg’s contributed to the war effort working for the British admirality and William Henry was even connected with submarine detection, at Aberdour on Forth and at Harwich, and returned to London in 1918 as a consultant to the admiralty.
 In 1915, both, father and son were awarded the Nobel Prize in Physics for their studies, using the X-ray spectrometer, of X-ray spectra, X-ray diffraction, and of crystal structure.
 Ten years later, their successful volume X-Rays and Crystal Structure had reached a fifth edition.